jina-ai/jina-hub/segmenters/nlp/Sentencizer/README.md

 # Sentencizer

-Sentencizer is one segmenter used in nlp domain.
+Sentencizer is one segmenter used in the NLP domain.
 It splits the text on the doc-level into sentences on the chunk-level with a rule-base strategy.

-##Usage:
+## Usage:
 The Sentencizer is a rule based segmenter which will split text into sentences using '!', '.', '?', etc. as punctuation characters.
 The following code snippets show how to use it as a segmenter.

 Users can use Pod images in several ways: